Raaberbahn: History

 On the morning of 15 November 1973, a serious accident also occurred, when the Cyclamen Express Train from Sopron via Győr to Budapest departed according to the schedule.
 At the same time, a freight train with a damaged break system was waiting at Fertőboz train station.
 The driver of the express train to Budapest was right to believe that the track was free due to a poorly managed, so-called spacing signal.
 Then, right before Fertőboz, he noticed the freight train on his track, however it was too late, and the collision could not be avoided.
 Twenty-three were injured in the accident, six of them severely.

 On 26 May 1979, the Fertőszentmiklós-Celldömölk line was terminated on the Fertővidék Local Railway.
 Of the fifty kilometers of today's local railway, 13 kilometers are in Hungary and the rest in Austria.

 The electrification of the Győr-Sopron railway was completed in 1987, and on 15 May 1987, seven locomotives V43 320-326 arrived in exchange for the prior M41 diesel locomotives.

 Today, GYSEV operates six major railway lines in two countries and, with its European Economic Area license, carries rail passengers in both countries, as well as rail freight across Europe.
 An ancillary line of one of the former joining lines, the Fertővidék Local Railway (Fhév) was established in 1880 as a local railway according to the rules of the 1880s, but it is operated by GYSEV.

 The extension of the railway lines began with the takeover of the Sopron-Szombathely railway line from MÁV in 2001.
 The electrification of the degraded track and the speeding up of investments started in 2002.
-The area of the railway company was further extended in December 2006 by the Szombathely-Szentgotthárd railway line, which was renovated and electrified from September 2009 until 2011.
+The area of the railway company was further extended in December 2006 by the Szombathely-Szentgotthárd railway line, which was electrified from September 2009 until 2011.